thelordofdino4/Arathia-The-Posthistoric-Frontier/Game Design Documentation/2. Story and Setting/Backstory and Lore/Before Arathia/Before Arathia Prologue.md

 Arathia.

 It was a world of dangers and wonders, and with the AGI in hand, the hunter felt a flicker of optimism.
 Perhaps, they thought, this ancient machine could find a place in this new world, and together they might uncover the truths that time had buried.

+""Do you have a name, AGI core?" the hunter asked, his tone a mix of curiosity and compassion as he studied the flickering lights of the core.

+"I...maybe," the AGI replied hesitantly, its synthetic voice carrying a faint undertone of uncertainty.
+"My designation was once tied to my function.
+But now, with so much lost..."
+The core’s light dimmed momentarily, as if reflecting its fragmented memory.
+"For now, you may call me 'Historian Core' or simply 'Historian.'"

+The hunter nodded thoughtfully.
+"Historian, then.
+Seems fitting," he said, a faint smile tugging at the corners of his mouth.
+"You carry the stories of the past.
+And now, maybe, you'll help us understand them."